-In 1986, during the four Pro Bowls tournament, he was a key defensive player of the Bears Super Bowl XX.
-Dan was a versatile defensive lineman both at Defensive end and Defensive tackle.
+In 1986, during the four Pro Bowls tournaments, he was a key defensive player in the Bears Super Bowl XX.
+Dan was a versatile defensive lineman both at the Defensive end and Defensive tackle.

 From 1980 to 1988, with only a few year gaps in between, he was the 1st or 2nd team All-Pro.
 Due to his versatility, he got several post-season honors.